Quite Simply, Earth has a Greenhouse Gas Problem

 The solution?
 Learn all we can about carbon dioxide, greenhouse gases and how to deal with global warming.
 Support your community, city and state policies and efforts to reduce greenhouse gas emissions.
 There are efforts across the U.S. and the globe to go 100% renewable, divest from fossil fuels, and much more.
 Learn how you can support efforts to save forests, regenerate land through sustainable agriculture, and restore soils to capture more carbon.

-Let’s hang onto the planet we’ve got because we might not find another quite like it.
+Let’s take care of the planet we’ve got because we might not find another quite like it.

 Author: Kathryn Thomsen